joannakl/cs102/syllabus.markdown

 65-72 | D
 < 65 | F

-The grade of _Incomplete_ is reserved for students who miss the final exam after completing all other coursework in the semester (the reasons for missed exam will need to be verified and approved by the Dean Of Students). <br/>
+The grade of _Incomplete_ is reserved for students who miss the final exam or the last project after completing all other coursework in the semester (the reasons for missed exam will need to be verified and approved by the Dean Of Students). <br/>
 The grade of _Incomplete_ **will not be given** to students who started falling behind in class for any reason.
 Those students should withdraw from the course or switch to _Pass/Fail_ option.